bishabosha/tiger-site-gen/_docs/articles/007 - scalasql-simpletable.md

 (
   layout = "article",
-  title = "Making ScalaSql boring again (with interesting new internals)", description = "Explaining the motivation for the new SimpleTable feature for the ScalaSql library.", published = "31-May-2025"
+  title = "Making ScalaSql boring again (with interesting new internals)", description = '''
+    Explaining the motivation for the new SimpleTable feature for the ScalaSql library.
+    ''',
+  published = "31-May-2025"
 )
 ```